 The key is deciding what kind of experience you want to create, and meshing your expectations with your family's.

+Let's start with where you want to end up.
 Imagine it's next January 1.
 Won't it be terrific if you find yourself rested, refreshed, and contented with your life?
 Imagine being able to:

 - Use this holiday to have some wonderful, deep time with each member of your immediate family.
 Your whole family will start the year feeling energized and connected.